ezmid/caddy-s4/README.md

 # Caddy Symfony 4

-This repo contains a freh Symfony 4 Flex installation with the bare minumum.
+This repo contains a fresh Symfony 4 Flex installation with the bare minumum runtime requirements served by Caddy.
 You can use it for classic PHP monolithical application development.

 You can also use it for micro projects and APIs, although we recommend you try our ezmid/rr-symfony image for those use cases.
 It contains the Road Runner